byzer-org/byzer-lang/docs/docv2/cluster/cluster.md

 java -cp .:streamingpro-cluster-1.1.6-SNAPSHOT.jar tech.mlsql.cluster.ProxyApplication -config application.yml
 ```

-No you can use postman or CURL to add MLSQL instances information to  streamingpro-cluster.
+Now you can use postman or CURL to add MLSQL instances information to  streamingpro-cluster.

 ```
 # name=backend1